 Microsoft has released October 2022 Patch Tuesday security updates, addressing 84 vulnerabilities.
 Indeed 13 are classified as critical as they allow the most severe types of vulnerabilities like privilege elevation, spoofing, or remote code execution and 71 are classified as important.
 However, the products covered in the October security update include Active Directory Domain Services, Azure, Azure Arc, Client Server Run-time Subsystem (CSRSS), Microsoft Edge (Chromium-based), Microsoft Graphics Component, Microsoft Office, Microsoft Office SharePoint, Microsoft Office Word, etc.

 Microsoft October Patch Tuesday 2022 fixes two zero-day vulnerabilities, with one known to be actively exploited* in attacks (CVE-2022-41033*, CVE-2022-41043).
-Fixing a vulnerability can be done by using a patch management tool.
+Fixing a vulnerability can be done by using a patch management software.

 Zero-Days Vulnerabilities discovered in Microsoft October Patch Tuesday 2022